Short character sums for composite moduli

 {\bf Introduction.}

 In this paper we will discuss short character sums for moduli with small prime factors.
-In particular, we will revisit the arguments of Graham-Ringrose and Postnikov.
+In particular, we will revisit the arguments of Graham-Ringrose [GR] and Postnikov [P].
 Our main result is an estimate valid for general moduli, which improves on the known estimates in certain situations.
-It is well known that non-trivial estimates on short character sums are important to many number theoretical issues.
-In particular, they are relevant in establishing density free regions for the corresponding Dirichlet L-functions.
-More specifically, we have the following results.